An Inexact Conditional Gradient Method for Constrained Bilevel Optimization: Introduction

-Several methods have been proposed to solve the general form of the bilevel optimization problems mentioned in \eqref{eq:bilevel}.
-For instance, using the optimality conditions of the lower-level problem, the works in \cite{hansen1992new,shi2005extended,moore2010bilevel} transformed the bilevel problem into a single-level constrained problem.
-However, such an approach includes two major challenges: $(i)$ The reduced problem will have too many constraints when the inner problem is large-scale; $(ii)$ Unless the lower-level function $g$ has a specific structure, such as a quadratic form, the optimality condition of the lower-level problem introduces nonconvexity into the feasible set of the reduced problem.
-Recently, more efficient gradient-based bilevel optimization algorithms have been proposed, which can be broadly divided into the approximate implicit differentiation (AID) based approach \cite{pedregosa2016hyperparameter,gould2016differentiating,domke2012generic,liao2018reviving,ghadimi2018approximation,lorraine2020optimizing} and the iterative differentiation (ITD) based approach \cite{shaban2019truncated,maclaurin2015gradient,Franceschi_ICML18,grazzi2020iteration}.
-Nevertheless, with the exception of a few recent attempts, most of the existing studies have primarily focused on analyzing the asymptotic convergence leaving room for the development of novel algorithms that come with guaranteed convergence rates.
+Numerous methods have emerged to tackle the general bilevel optimization problems described in \eqref{eq:bilevel}.
+For instance, previous works like \cite{hansen1992new,shi2005extended,moore2010bilevel} utilized the optimality conditions of the lower-level problem to transform the bilevel problem into a single-level constrained problem.
+However, this approach faces two significant challenges: $(i)$ The reduced problem becomes excessively constrained when dealing with large-scale inner problems; $(ii)$ Unless the lower-level function $g$ possesses a specific structure, such as a quadratic form, the optimality condition of the lower-level problem introduces nonconvexity into the feasible set of the reduced problem.

+Recently, more efficient gradient-based methods for bilevel optimization have emerged, broadly categorized as the approximate implicit differentiation (AID) approach \cite{pedregosa2016hyperparameter,gould2016differentiating,domke2012generic,liao2018reviving,ghadimi2018approximation,lorraine2020optimizing} and the iterative differentiation (ITD) approach \cite{shaban2019truncated,maclaurin2015gradient,Franceschi_ICML18,grazzi2020iteration}.
+However, except for a few recent efforts {{that we discuss}}, most studies have primarily focused on analyzing asymptotic convergence, leaving room for the development of novel algorithms with guaranteed convergence rates.